Montana Wool Lab

 Research: Conducting scientific and practical research for the purpose of obtaining knowledge about wool.

-Develop complete and accurate knowledge of Montana wools to conduct wool schools; teach within the sheep production/practicum classes at the collegiate level; offer workshops within the 4-H, FFA and local communities; and institute field service.
+Teaching: Develop complete and accurate knowledge about wool to conduct wool schools; teach within the sheep production/practicum classes at the collegiate level, offer workshops within the 4-H, FFA, and local communities; and institute field service.

 Although sheep inventories have declined, the sheep industry is still a substantial component of the US livestock industry.
 There is a need to connect current sheep research outcomes and the extension and industry communities.
 The purpose of the Sheep CoP is to transfer knowledge regarding sheep production and products to producers, stakeholders, and consumers.
 The Sheep CoP covers a wide variety of sheep topics of interest, including (among others):

 - Sheep Purpose (wool vs. meat vs. dual-purpose)

 - International Perspectives (how the industry differs in other countries)